Virtual Reality Helps Ford Technicians Learn How to Service the Mustang Mach-E

 In case you hadn’t heard, the Mustang Mach-E is a highly-advanced, all-electric SUV.
 In true Mustang fashion, the Mach-E boasts sleek body lines and the iconic running horse emblem.
 Propulsion comes from electric motors paired with a lithium-ion battery.
 Both standard and extended-range versions of the SUV will be available, as well as rear-wheel-drive and all-wheel-drive configurations.

 The Mustang Mach-E is expected to hit dealership showrooms later this year.
-And when it does, you’ll be able to find it at your local Southern California Ford Dealer.
+And when it does, you’ll be able to find it at your local Southern California Ford Dealers.
 Stop by today to learn more about this exciting upcoming vehicle or to peruse our current inventory of cars, trucks, and SUVs.